 - Sweet Mixed Pickles, 1 pint, 15 cents

 - Sweet Potatoes, 5 pounds for 15 cents

-Chocolate Mayonnaise cake was probably created during the Depression for those who couldn't afford to use a lot of eggs, milk and shortening (though goodness knows how they got hold of the cocoa), but it became popular during the Second World War when, no matter how much money you had, if you'd used up your ration coupons for those basic ingredients, you were out of luck.
+Chocolate mayonnaise cake was probably created during the Depression for those who couldn’t afford to use a lot of eggs, milk and shortening (though even the cocoa itself must have been a stretch), but it became popular during the Second World War when, no matter how much money you had, if you’d used up your ration coupons for those basic ingredients, you were out of luck.

 Literature & Lore

 In 1824, Mary Randolph gave a recipe for what she called “chocolate cakes.”
 They were plain biscuits or cookies cooked on a griddle and meant to be served with cups of chocolate drink.
 There was no chocolate in the actual recipe.

 “CHOCOLATE CAKES.
 PUT half a pound of nice brown sugar into a quart of flour, sift it, and make it into a paste, with four ounces of butter melted in as much milk as will wet it; knead it till light, roll it tolerably thin, cut it in strips an inch wide, and just long enough to lay in a plate; bake them on a griddle, put them in the plate in rows to checker each other, and serve them to eat with chocolate.” — Mary Randolph.
 The Virginia Housewife.
 Washington, Printed by Davis and Force, 1824.